 A common question here at CRIP.TO is, "Why did you decide to avoid NIST approved algorithms like SHA256 or AES when you built your solution?"

-The answer is simple, our founder felt that these encryption methodologies could be issued with vulnerabilities built in that could compromise them, the information they protect, and the identity of the user in the future.
+The answer is simple, these encryption methodologies could be issued with vulnerabilities built in that could compromise them, the information they protect, and the identity of the user in the future.
 The National Institute for Standards and Technology (NIST) is a US agency.
-So it makes sense for other US agencies like the NSA and FBI to encourage the use of encryption they know how to compromise.
+So it makes sense for other US agencies to encourage the use of encryption they know how to compromise.

 These vulnerabilities could include backdoors, sloppy coding, or other exploits that could be used to surveil individual users, entire groups, and companies.
 The CRIP.TO approach means its encryption algorithms are safe from these built in vulnerabilities.
 And as a result, so are CRIP.TO users.

 A recent article posted on Bitcoin.com underscores the wisdom of avoiding these sources of encryption algorithms and methodologies.
 According to this article, a picture of an official letter from the US Army’s Cyber Protection Brigade has provided information that this unit working with the NSA and other agencies has been able to infiltrate and compromise various aspects of the Onion Router (Tor), Invisible Internet Project (IP2), Virtual Private Networks (VPNs), and other methods used to cloak the identity and online activities of users.
 Also mentioned is the need for additional resources to address the Crypto Note code used in some anonymous cryptocurrencies.